 These would make great gifts for the mamas in your life or for your own family, as some of the books have a wide age range!

-Here are 7 of the best books for teaching The Bible to toddlers.
+Here are 7 of the best Bible books for toddlers.

 When I first heard about this bible, I was intrigued.
 A bible solely about the Spirit of God??
 How would that work?
 But given my deepening concern with the church’s treatment of the Holy Spirit (read: Avoidance of discussing Him) I was first in line when it came out.
 I am SO pleased with this bible.
 It stays true to the biblical narrative while highlighting the Spirit’s role in each well-known biblical story.
 From Genesis to Revelation, each account describes what the Spirit of God did and how He interacts with mankind.
 This would be a great way to initiate discussion of the Spirit with your kids, particularly if you attend a church that doesn’t discuss Him on a regular basis.
 It is imperative our kids know the role and purpose of the Spirit – not just Jesus and the Father.